-We've invested significant effort and resources during recent years into building our leasing and marketing teams across the Group.
+We've invested significant effort and resources in recent years into building our leasing and marketing teams across the Group.
 These teams consistently and efficiently use the Group's know-how that has been accumulated over 26 years.
-In terms of the numbers, it was successful year.
-Our leasing teams signed contracts for about 144,000 sq m of GLA, slightly more than year before.
-Despite the challenging situation in some of our markets, we've kept our leasing performance at very high levels in recent years (we are number one in both Warsaw and
+In terms of the numbers, it was a successful year.
+Our leasing teams signed contracts for about 144,000 sq m of GLA, slightly more than the year before.
+Despite the challenging situation in some of our markets, we've kept our leasing performance at very high levels in recent years (we are number one in both Warsaw and Bratislava).

-Bratislava).
-This fact makes us quietly confident that we'll successfully leas our projects in coming years as well.
+This fact makes us quietly confident that we'll successfully lease our projects in the coming years as well.